 What is an intensive outpatient program (IOP)?

-IOP is a short-term, intensive treatment designed to get results fast – no matter whether you’re struggling with trauma, treatment-resistant depression, severe anxiety, PTSD, or other major mental health challenges.
+IOP is a short-term, intensive treatment designed to get results fast – no matter whether you’re struggling with trauma, depression, anxiety, PTSD, or other major mental health challenges.
 It provides an escalated level of treatment even when one-on-one visits with a counselor or psychiatrist don’t quite cut it for you.

 The focal point of treatment is group therapy.
 These sessions are led by a licensed therapist.
 And they’re designed to provide foundational skills and help you work through the specific challenges you’re facing right now in your life.
 Being a part of a supportive group can provide you strength, courage, and insight no matter what challenges you’re going through.